 When you lease a home, you sign a rental agreement to live there.
 An executed lease is a legal document that includes your information, the property owner's information, rental terms and signatures.
-Leases are typically for 12 months.
+Leases are typically for 12 months, so this differs from rental agreements that may be shorter and on a month-to-month basis for more flexibility.
 They generally require up-front deposit money for security and sometimes payment for the final month.

 Common Lease Terms